jwcook23/udacity_data_engineering/cloud_data_warehouses/README.md

 5. (Optional for Infrastructure as Code) Execute `infastructure.py create` to create Redshift infrastructure.
 6. Execute `create_tables.py`.
 7. Execute `etl.py`.
-8. Execute `test_etl.py` to ensure primary keys are unique and also display size of tables.
+8. (Optional Test) Execute `test_etl.py` to ensure primary keys are unique, display size of tables, and check for possible truncation during Redshift COPY.
 9. (Optional for Dashboard) Install requirements using `requirements_dashboard.txt`.
 10. (Optional for Dashboard) Execute `dashboard.py` to display the analytical dashboard.
 11. (Optional for Infrastructure as Code) Execute `infastructure.py delete` to delete Redshift infrastructure.

-## dwh.cfg
+### dwh.cfg

+# document here

 The following fields are required.